You are here

 Figure 8.
 This is a typical pressurized garden sprayer (1 gallon) that can be used to spray soapy water onto a swarm of honey bees to kill it.
 The white coveralls and veil provide protection when approaching the swarm.
 However, the use of soapy water does not create a frenzy among the bees as does the use of aerosol sprays.
 Continuous wetting of the swarm as layers of bees drop from the cluster is usually enough to kill all bees.
 (Photo by J. W. Harris)

 Foraging bees that are away from the colony when the treatment is applied will usually be controlled when they return to the hive and crawl through the dust.
-Deltamethrin dust is currently the best treatment option for homeowners to use for this application.
+Deltamethrin dust is currently the best treatment option for homeowners.
 This is a pyrethroid insecticide that is commonly used by professional pest control companies to treat wall voids for a variety of insect pests.
 Homeowners can purchase small quantities of 0.05 percent deltamethrin dust under the brand names of Terro Ant Dust and Delta Dust.
 Another dust that can be used for honey bees is Apicide Dust (5 percent carbaryl).
 It is sold in 10-ounce containers with a spout to allow injection through holes into voids.

 These dusts are labeled for control of bees and for application into cracks, crevices, and other voids in and around homes.
 They are formulated as “waterproof” dusts, which offer advantages over dusts that are not waterproof, and these products are usually available locally.
 This method of treatment is also useful against other types of stinging insects that nest in wall voids.
 Note that few other insecticide dusts are labeled and appropriate for this type of use.
 Do not use dusts that are not specifically labeled for use in the home as crack and crevice or void treatments.